-If you don’t love cycling, you can simply walk the main stretch from Santa Monica Pier to Venice Beach.
+If you don’t love cycling, you can simply walk the main stretch of the Marvin Braude Bike Trail from Santa Monica Pier to Venice Beach.
 This takes about 30-45 minutes.
 More on the route below!

 Like anything, there are pros and cons to each option above.
 Which one you pick depends on your comfort level and what you want to get from the experience.

-- THE ROUTE AND THE SIGHTS: Cycling The Strand (Marvin Braude Bike Trail)
+- THE ROUTE AND THE SIGHTS: Cycling The Strand in Los Angeles (Marvin Braude Bike Trail)

-- OPTIONS FOR CYCLING THE STRAND: Pros, Cons and Vendors
+- OPTIONS FOR CYCLING THE STRAND in Los Angeles:

-- SUMMARY TABLE: Factors to Consider for Bike Sharing, Rental or Tours
+- SUMMARY TABLE: Factors to Consider for Bike Sharing, Rentals or Tours

 Remember to SHARE this page with your TRAVEL COMPANIONS!

-THE ROUTE and SIGHTS: Cycling The Strand Bike Path (Marvin Braude Bike Trail)
+THE ROUTE and SIGHTS: Cycling The Strand Bike Path in Los Angeles (Marvin Braude Bike Trail)

-The official name of The Strand bike path is the Marvin Braude Bike Trail (after a City Councilman in 2006).
+The official name of The Strand bike path in Los Angeles is the Marvin Braude Bike Trail (after a City Councilman in 2006).
 It’s a fully-paved, 22-mile (35-km) bike path that runs from Will Rogers State Beach in the north to Torrance County Beach in the south.

 Now, I’m definitely not a cyclist (in fact, staying on my bike is a challenge!) but this route sounds amateur-friendly as a flat pathway with lots of shops, taco trucks and ice cream along the way.
-A common, shorter version of the trail is from Santa Monica Pier to Marina Del Rey, which is 7 miles one way.
+A common, shorter version of The Strand in Los Angeles runs from Santa Monica Pier to Marina Del Rey, which is 7 miles one way.

 The Strand bike path follows the Pacific Ocean coastline past a number of beaches, piers and fantastic shops and places to eat.
-The north section (including Marina Del Rey) is 10.5 miles and south of the marina is 11.5 miles.
+To compare, the north section (including Marina Del Rey) is 10.5 miles and south of the marina is 11.5 miles.

-Here are the main sights of The Stand bike path, from north to south:
+Below are the main sights of The Stand bike path in Los Angeles, from north to south.

 To use the map below: Use the buttons at the top to access map details, to share it (i.e. with yourself to modify it for your own trip) or view a larger version.

-Cycling The Strand Bike Path’s NORTH SECTION: 10.5 miles
+Cycling The Strand Bike Path NORTH SECTION: 10.5 miles

-The north section of The Strand passes by the most famous (and busiest) spots on LA’s coastline.
-Santa Monica Beach tends to be quite clean and relatively quiet.
-Venice Beach and the Boardwalk are more colorful and packed with character, with lots of shops and restaurants right along the beach.
+The north section of The Strand bike path passes by the most famous (and busiest) spots on LA’s coastline.
+Marvin Braude Bike Trail starts with the quieter Will Rogers Beach and Santa Monica Beach in the north.
+Then it livens up with Venice Beach and Venice Boardwalk.
+You’ll find lots of shops and restaurants right along Venice Beach and Venice Boardwalk.

 Will Rogers Beach to Santa Monica Pier: 3 miles

-- Will Rogers State Beach: This is the official start to The Strand, with a large paid parking lot ($4-12 depending on season) and quieter beach to start the day.
+- Will Rogers State Beach: The official start to The Strand bike path, with a large paid parking lot ($4-12 depending on season).
 However, you won’t find bike rentals until you get closer to Santa Monica Pier.